directus/directus/docs/guides/api-endpoints.md

-# Creating a Custom API Endpoint
+# Custom API Endpoints <small></small>

-> Custom API Endpoints allow you to extend the core functionality of the platform's API.
+> Custom API Endpoints register new API routes which can be used to infinitely extend the core functionality of the platform.

 ## 1. Setup the Boilerplate